quicwg/base-drafts/draft-ietf-quic-transport.md

 a server some control over how subsequent packets are routed.
 This can be used to direct connections to a different server instance.

-If a server receives a client Initial that can be unprotected but contains an invalid Retry token, it knows the client will not accept another Retry token.
+If a server receives a client Initial that contains an invalid Retry token but is otherwise valid, it knows the client will not accept another Retry token.
 The server can discard such a packet and allow the client to time out to detect handshake failure, but that could impose a significant latency penalty on the client.
 Instead, the server SHOULD immediately close ({{immediate-close}})